durasj/website/README.md

 Then, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This project uses mainly Next.js, React, Tailwind, MDX, and Framer Motion.
+Deployed on Vercel.